Mikoyan Project 1.44: Testing and cancellation

 On 29 February 2000, the aircraft performed its first flight at the hands of Vladimir Gorboonov.
 During the 18-minute flight, the 1.44 reached a maximum height of 1000 m and reached speeds of 600 km/h.
 The aircraft touched down at 11:43 am Moscow Time, amid tight security.
 Gorboonov later described the aircraft as docile.
 After the 22-minute second flight on 27 April, engineers probably uncovered some problems, since there were no reported flights thereafter.
 The program has since been cancelled, with the sole prototype known residing at Gromov Flight Research Institute, it was later restored/refurbished and was displayed at MAKS 2015.

+After the cancellation of the MFI programme, the PAK FA (Perspektivnyi Aviatsionnyi Kompleks Frontovoi Aviatsyi – Prospective Air Complex for Tactical Air Forces) programme was initiated to develop an advanced air superiority to succeed the Project 1.42/1.44.
+In 2001, India agreed with Russia to make the programme a development/production joint-venture between the two nations.
+Both Mikoyan and Sukhoi submitted concepts to the Defense Ministry for the PAK FA program, with MiG entering an updated design from their MFI proposal.
+The Russian Defense Ministry selected the Sukhoi Design Bureau as the primary contractor for the PAK FA fighter, which became the Su-57.